 If the grand jury decides not to indict, it will instead issue a “no true bill” – commonly called a “no bill.”11

-Yes.
-Subpoenas are court orders.
+Subpoenas to testify at a grand jury are court orders.
 Properly subpoenaed witnesses are required to show up to the grand jury proceeding.
 Otherwise, the court will issue a bench warrant for the witness’s arrest.
-And if the witness does appear but refuses to answer questions, the court may find the witness in contempt.12 Contempt carries such penalties as fines and/or jail.13

 The district attorney may file a petition with the court requiring the court to seal the indictment.
 This means that no person may disclose the existence of the indictment until the defendant is in custody or has bailed out (except when it is necessary to issue or execute a summons or warrant).

-Grand juror service is for a term of 12 months, but it may be shorter if the court discharges the jurors.
+Grand juror service in Colorado is for a term of 12 months, but it may be shorter if the court discharges the jurors.
 The term can be longer if a judge finds that it is necessary, but no term may exceed 18 months.15

 Grand juries are used more often in federal court than in Colorado state court.
 This is because federal law specifically requires grand jury indictments in all felony cases.16